A business student walks into a 3D printing lab.

-That was back in 2012.
-Like many people at the time, Sachdev had heard of 3D printing — it’s been billed as the next big thing for almost a decade — but hadn’t actually done much of it himself.
+Back in 2012, Sachdev had heard of 3D printing, but hadn’t actually done much of it himself.
 He was a business professor, and 3D printing typically was considered the province of engineers.
-It offers a new layer-by-layer method for creating everything from space habitats to jewelry.
-Ultimately, though, it’s a manufacturing technique, not a business proposition.
+Ultimately, it’s a manufacturing technique, not a business proposition.
 Right?

 Not according to Sachdev’s colleague, Dr. Aric Rindfleisch.
-He convinced Sachdev that 3D printing actually had major business implications, too.
+He convinced Sachdev that 3D printing also had major business implications.
 It could shift entire business models, transform supply chains and alter consumer behavior.
 If people could print physical objects from their desktops, maybe they would start relating to them differently.

 Sachdev was intrigued.
-He printed his comb.
-Then, in 2013, he and Rindfleisch opened MakerLab, the first (and only) 3D printing lab based in a business school.
-Today, the self-sustaining lab has a fleet of 20 3D printers that print with polylactic acid, or PLA filament — a type of plastic.
+In 2013, he and Rindfleisch opened MakerLab, the first 3D printing lab based in a business school.

 Though 3D printing presents some scalability issues — it’s not as fast as comparable methods, especially for large batches — it has impacted a variety of fields.
-With a little help from Sachdev, we rounded up a few of the ways it’s being used in industries from fashion to aeronautics.
+We rounded up a few of the ways it’s being used in industries from fashion to food.

 This has been a boon to the aeronautics industry.
 These days, the process of manufacturing jet and rocket engines often involves 3D printed parts.